bschauerte/sendgmail/README.md

 Set *sendgmail_skript_path* to the correct path of *sendgmail.sh*.

+### Prerequisites

+You might need to install [Heirloom Mailx aka nail](http://heirloom.sourceforge.net/mailx.html) and the correct certificates, which however are often part of other programs such as Firefox.

 ## Usage

 ### sendgmail.sh

-... will update this part sometime soon ... but it's simple, just look in the code
+... will update this part of the README sometime soon ... but it's simple, just look in the code

 ### sendgmail.m

 The interface should imitate Matlab's sendmail script (which I never got to work properly with my GMail account, despite the example).

+## Why?

+Because sometimes you have to work on a badly configured server or behind nasty firewall, but you still want to receive notification/status/crash-report e-mails when your program (e.g., week-long machine learning and evaluation tasks) finishes or crashes.

-## Prerequisites
+## Contribute

-You might need to install [Heirloom Mailx aka nail](http://heirloom.sourceforge.net/mailx.html) and the correct certificates, which however are often part of other programs such as Firefox.
+You are welcome to send patches or pull requests.

 ## Contact